Suzanne Webb: Early life and career

-Webb was born in Sutton Coldfield, and educated to degree level.
+Webb was born in Sutton Coldfield.
 Prior to becoming an MP, she worked for a global logistics provider for 29 years, most recently in a senior leadership role.

 Early political career

 Webb voted for the UK to remain in the European Union in the 2016 referendum, although she became a supporter of Brexit after the referendum.

 Webb was elected as a Conservative Party councillor for the Castle Vale ward on Birmingham City Council on 3 May 2018.
 Her term of office expired in 2022.
-She had previously stood unsuccessfully as the Conservative candidate for the Sutton Vesey ward in 2016.
-She also stood unsuccessfully as a candidate in the 2019 European Parliament elections for the West Midlands.
+She had previously stood as the Conservative candidate for the Sutton Vesey ward in 2016.
+She also stood as a candidate in the 2019 European Parliament elections for the West Midlands.

 As part of the Conservative voluntary party, Webb was the Coventry, Birmingham, and Solihull Area Chairman between 2017 and 2019.
 In 2019, Webb was elected as the West Midlands Regional Chairman.
 She was also part of the Andy Street Campaign Team for the 2017 West Midlands mayoral election.

 In November 2019, Webb was adopted as the candidate for Stourbridge after the incumbent, Margot James, announced that she would not be contesting the forthcoming election.
 The seat, which had been held by the Conservatives since 2010, was held by Webb.

 Parliamentary career

 She was appointed Parliamentary Private Secretary in the Department for International Trade and Women and Equalities, serving under Liz Truss, in June 2020.

-In September 2021, Webb was appointed Parliamentary Private Secretary to Secretary of State for Defence, Ben Wallace.
+In September 2021, Webb was appointed Parliamentary Private Secretary to Secretary of State for Defence Ben Wallace.

-On 8 July to 7 September 2022, she was an Assistant Government Whip in a role attached to the Ministry for Defence.
+From 8 July to 7 September 2022, she was an Assistant Government Whip in a role attached to the Ministry of Defence.

 On 7 September 2022, Webb was appointed as the Parliamentary Private Secretary to the Prime Minister, Liz Truss.

-Suzanne sat on the Procedure Committee between 2019 and 2022.

-In July 2022, Webb was criticised for posting a picture of herself with the Black Country flag upside down.
-Webb later claimed that the picture had been posted in error by her staff.
+In November 2023, she was appointed Assistant Government Whip in the Sunak ministry.

+In the 2024 General Election, she lost her seat to Labour Party candidate Cat Eccles.

+Honours

+Webb was appointed Officer of the Order of the British Empire (OBE) on 29 December 2023 in Truss's resignation honours list.
+She received the honour insignia at Windsor Castle on 26 May 2024.